janstrohschein/KOARCH/Big Data Platform/Docker/readme.md

 You should see the first program counting up and sending those numbers to the broker.
 The second program receives the numbers from the broker and prints them.
+The publishing program then exits with code 0, because it successfully sent all its messages.
+The receiving program waits for further messages until the time-out is reached.
+You can stop the second program and the Kafka Container with `Ctrl-C`.
+After the containers stopped you can execute `docker-compose -f docker-compose_1p_count_up down` if you want to remove the containers.
+Repeat with the other filenames as necessary.

 A lot of things happened in the background to make this work:
 + Docker-compose builds the Containers from the Dockerfiles in `src`.